mikeizbicki/pgrollup/README.md

    This library automates the process of implementing these monoids/groups in your database rollup tables, and also provides a centralized reference of all the existing monoids/groups currently implemented in postgres.
-   See the [Monoids/Groups]() section below for a list of currently implemented monoids/groups and instructions on how to use them with the pg\_rollup library.
+   See the [Monoids/Groups]() section below for a list of currently implemented monoids/groups and instructions on how to use them with the pgrollup library.

 1. Triggers can impose significant overhead on the `INSERT`/`UPDATE`/`DELETE` operations of the database.
    A statement that invokes a trigger is not done executing until all of the triggers are done executing, and triggers cannot execute in parallel.
    This implies that a table with many rollups will suffer significant performance degradation when modifying its contents.

-   The pg\_rollup extension solves this problem by removing the need for these expensive triggers.
+   The pgrollup extension solves this problem by removing the need for these expensive triggers.
    The updates to the rollup tables can happen fully in parallel in background cron processes, so `INSERT`/`UPDATE`/`DELETE` performance remains exactly as it did before.
    The [Modes]() Section below describes the implementation details for how this works internally.

 ## The Solution

-The pg_rollup extension provides a simple interface for creating rollups that solves all of the problems of the previous solutions.
+The pgrollup extension provides a simple interface for creating rollups that solves all of the problems of the previous solutions.
 The following code loads the extension:

 ```
 CREATE LANGUAGE pgplpython3u;
-CREATE EXTENSION pg_rollup;
+CREATE EXTENSION pgrollup;
 ```

-The current implementation of pg\_rollup requires the `pgplpython3u` language and python >= 3.6.
+The current implementation of pgrollup requires the `pgplpython3u` language and python >= 3.6.
 For a discussion of why python is required, see the [Limitations]() section below.

-In order to fully demonstrate the power of the pg\_rollup extension, we will also load the `hll` and `tdigest` extensions below:
+In order to fully demonstrate the power of the pgrollup extension, we will also load the `hll` and `tdigest` extensions below:
 ```
 CREATE EXTENSION hll;
 CREATE EXTENSION tdigest;
 ```
-These extensions are not strictly required to be loaded, and the functionality of pg\_rollup will gracefully degrade if they are not present.
+These extensions are not strictly required to be loaded, and the functionality of pgrollup will gracefully degrade if they are not present.

 We can now create a managed rollup table that represents the same information as our materialized view above with the following command:
 ```